dennisfInf/test_repo/README.md

 logbook_size is equal to the amount of entries inside a logbook per user bits is equal to 2^{bits} logbook addresses.
+If you plan to also try out semi-honest and Gigadoram, compile their mpc's first by using the ../compile.py .... commands.
+With this, you are able to use the same containers accross the different attacker models.

-Now to build the docker files use:
+Now to build the docker files use (this will take a while):

 ./scripts/build_docker.zsh